Welcome to the Model I System Expander (MISE) Project!

 Suggested: At least one floppy drive, 48KB RAM.

-To fully utilize MISE: SVGA capable monitor and VGA cable, CAT5e or CAT6 Ethernet cable and network connection, Atari 2600 compatible joystick, secondary Compact Flash card (512MB suggested minimum.)
+To fully utilize MISE: SVGA capable monitor and VGA cable, CAT5e or CAT6 Ethernet cable and network connection, Atari 2600 compatible joystick.

 To reprogram the MISE FPGA with updates: USB Blaster or Byte Blaster II (parallel port), and free Quartus II Web Edition software from Altera installed.

-24 December 2016: I'm happy to announce a price decrease on assembled MISE units and kits, due to lower production costs.
+24 December 2016: I'm happy to announce a price decrease on MISE units, due to lower production costs.

 10 September 2016: MISE and M3SE at VCF Midwest 11!